paul-hammant/tbd/content/5-min-overview/index.md

 * Late merges of development that happened more than a couple of days ago.
   * Difficult merges in particularly
-* A breaking build that lowers dev team thoughtput, and diverts resources while it is being fixed
+* A breaking build that lowers development team throughput, and diverts resources while it is being fixed

 # References elsewhere